juni2003/juni2003/README.md

 - Meme generators using NLP & Computer Vision
 - Real-time web apps with authentication and routing

-🌱 Currently learning React and TailwindCSS and mordren AI concepts.
+🌱 Currently learning about AI Deep Learning and Naural Networks.

 ⚽ Outside of tech, I enjoy playing football and chess.